"A well informed citizenry is the best defense against tyranny."

 - Get unbiased explanations of propositions and local measures, including who supports, opposes, and funds them

-The Pros & Cons is a nonpartisan explanation of state propositions, with supporting and opposing arguments.
+The League's Pros & Cons site provides a nonpartisan explanation of state propositions, with supporting and opposing arguments.
 The arguments come from many sources and are not limited to those presented in the Official Voter Information Guide.
-The June 2018 ballot will includevotes on Propositions 68, 69, 70, 71, and 72.
-At cavotes.org you can find links to online and downloadable versions that provide information for each Proposition:

 - The Question